Easy to use and easy to get!

 Condoms come in lots of colors, textures, lengths, widths, and thicknesses.
 There are also female condom options that are inserted into the vagina.
 The most important thing when choosing a condom is that they are made of latex or polyurethane (plastic).
 Animal skin (or “natural”) condoms do not offer the same degree of protection.

-Tips for using condoms
+Tips about condoms

 Storing condoms